ifIMust/room_generator/README.md

 ## Description
 room_generator is a service that generates small 2D "rooms" in json format.
 This is useful for e.g. procedural roguelike/dungeon games if the rooms are aggregated into a larger level.
+It is intended for use with [level_generator](https://github.com/ifIMust/level_generator).

 The default (only) implementation creates a rectangle of the specified size, with walls surrounding an empty floor.

 room_generator uses Python and Flask, with a venv virtual environment.

 ## Example usage
-In a terminal, activate the venv environment:
+In the room_generator project directory, activate the venv environment:
 `. .venv/bin/activate`

 To run the service in debug mode on port 4949: